Skoda Citigo hatchback

 Price, value for money & options

-One of Skoda's main focus points has always been value, and the Citigo very much continues that tradition by costing less than its Volkswagen Group sister car, the VW up! by approximately £500.
-Skoda also offer cheaper optional accessories than its many of its main rivals, with the Citigo's sat-nav and infotainment system costing £50 less than VW charge for the up! – which at £250 is about what you’d pay for a top-drawer external sat-nav anyway.
-Skoda resale values in the used car market are improving as its reputation continues to grow, but don’t expect a massive return when you do come to sell it on second hand.
+The Citigo is great value.
+It costs less to buy than its Volkswagen Group siblings, with the VW up! costing approximately £500 more.
+Skoda also offer cheaper optional extras than many of its main rivals, with the Citigo's sat-nav and infotainment system costing £50 less than in the up! – which at £250 is what you’d expect to pay for a good after-market sat-nav anyway.
+Skoda resale values in the used car market are getting better all the time as its reputation continues to soar, but don’t expect a massive return on any second-hand deal just yet.

 "Let's get the sibling thing out of the way first.
 Yes, the Citigo is pretty much the same car as the VW up! (don’t forget that exclamation mark) and the SEAT Mii (with two 'i's).
 But with a front grille drafted in from Skoda's sexy Mission L Frankfurt concept car and a price that will likely undercut the VW by at least £500 when it appears in the UK next summer, the Skoda is more than just a VW clone."